AscendingPassage.com HOME PAGE.

 to skirt on our way hither.
 In the moonlight we could see the separate

-blocks, so enormous, so regular, so even in their layers, which lie
+blocks, so enormous, so regular, so even in their layers.
+These stones lie

 one above the other to infinity, getting ever smaller and smaller, and